- Where are they found? — Bladder stones are commonly found in a dog’s bladder or urethra.

 Here’s a breakdown of which dog breeds are most at risk to have these different types of stones:

 - Struvite stones.
 Can affect any breed and are usually found in dogs that have bladder infections.
-Miniature schnauzers, miniature poodles, bichon frisé, and cocker spaniels are most affected.
+Miniature schnauzers, poodles, bichon frisé, and cocker spaniels are most affected.

 - Calcium oxalate stones.
 Are found more frequently in Yorkshire terriers, miniature schnauzers, and shih tzus.
 These stones are also frequently found in male dogs.